Luckydragon96/Multi-objective-Flexible-Seru-System/README.md

 Status update on 06 April 2023

 To cite:
-Ren, Y, Tang, J & Yin, Y. (2023).
+Ren, Y, Tang, J, Yang Y, XL, Li, & Yin, Y. (2023).
 Flexible Seru System Formation Problem based on Transferable Full-skilled Workers, International Journal of Production Research, 2023

 **How to run:**
 Prerequisites: the codes are tested in python